sudheerapte/popcornserver/doc/README.md

 back to the application using the same TCP or UNIX-domain socket.

 ```
-  app <-- command <-- browser
+  app <-- popcorn <-- command event <-- browser
 ```

 # The Popcorn State Machine Model

+## Background on state machines and states

-A state machine is a hierarchical tree of state nodes.
+A state machine is a hierarchical tree of nodes.

 The tree defines two things: